gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 ## Dataflow Verification

-The dataflow verifier takes in as inputs the `ValueBase` (i.e. def) and lists of lifetime-ending and non-lifetime ending uses.
+The dataflow verifier takes in as inputs the `ValueDef` (i.e. def) and lists of lifetime-ending and non-lifetime ending uses.
 Since we are using SSA form, we already know that our def must dominate all of our uses implying that a use can never overconsume due to a def not being along a path.
 On the other hand, we